 Notwithstanding this, the process will largely be reactive to the circumstances and will need to be carried out at an intense pace.

-Having completed many insolvent transactions, we are well placed to help businesses carry out due diligence, structure the offer, negotiate the best value and create a robust post acquisition plan, providing you with the best chance of a successful acquisition, minimising the risks and maximising the opportunity.
+Having completed many insolvent transactions, we are well placed to help businesses carry out due diligence, structure the offer, negotiate the best value and create a robust post acquisition plan, providing you with the best chance of a successful acquisition, minimizing the risks and maximizing the opportunity.

 For more information please contact: